dropzone/dropzone/readme.md

 ## Main features

 - Image thumbnail previews.
 Simply register the callback `thumbnail(file, data)` and display the image wherever you like
+- Retina enabled
 - Multiple files and synchronous uploads
 - Progress updates
 - Support for large files
+- Complete theming.
+The look and feel of Dropzone is just the default theme.
+You can define everything yourself by overwriting the default event listeners.
 - Well tested

 ## Documentation